Kazuhito00/PINTO_model_zoo-Gradio-Demo/README.md

 Open the Colaboratory link, run the cells from top to bottom, and access the “Running on public URL” shown in the output.

 <br>
-Alternatively, install the required packages locally, run the command below, and access the “Running on local URL” shown in the output.
+Alternatively, install the required packages locally, run the command below, and access the “Running on local URL” shown in the output.<br>

 ```python
 python gradio_app.py
 ```